 Hailed by the San Francisco Gate for her vocal “power and florid elegance”, soprano Teresa Castillo was a recent participant at San Francisco Opera’s prestigious Merola Opera Program and sang the role of #1 in Conrad Susa’s Transformations.
-This spring, she will make her Carnegie Hall debut appearing with the New England Symphonic Ensemble performing a brand new work entitled Reflections on a Mexican Garden, which was written for her by composer Kevin Padworski.
+This spring, she made her Carnegie Hall debut appearing with the New England Symphonic Ensemble performing a brand new work entitled Reflections on a Mexican Garden, which was written for her by composer Kevin Padworski.
 In January 2019 she will be making her debut with the Imperial Symphony Orchestra singing the role of Königin der Nacht in Die Zauberflöte.
 She is a recent winner of the Anita Cerquetti International Opera Competition, semi-finalist in the prestigious Hans Gabor Belvedere competition, winner of the Elaine Malbin Competition, and career grant recipient from Career Bridges New York.
-This summer Ms. Castillo has appeared at Bel Canto at Caramoor for two summers.
-There, she covered the role of Adele in Il pirata and sang the Soprano Solo in Rossini’s Petite Messe Solennelle.
+Ms. Castillo appeared at Bel Canto at Caramoor for two summers as an apprentice and young artist.
+While there, she covered the role of Adele in Il pirata and sang the Soprano Solo in Rossini’s Petite Messe Solennelle.
 She will be appearing in the Inaugural Season of Teatro Nuovo singing the role of Creusa in Medea in Corinto as a Resident Principal Artist under the direction of Will Crutchfield.
 She also sang in the U.S. Premiere of Terra Cotta Warriors in 3D.
-Winter 2018, she makes her debut with the Virginia Opera covering the roles of Lucia in Lucia di Lammermoor and Tytania in A Midsummer Night’s Dream.
+She is currently an emerging artist with the Virginia Opera covering the roles of Lucia in Lucia di Lammermoor and Tytania in A Midsummer Night’s Dream.